udhaindah/kangri/readme.md

 # Ari Chain Wallet Auto Referral Bot

-This bot automates the process of creating accounts and using referral codes for the StreamAi platform. because developer arichain wallet not allowed temp email generator, so im using gmail api for the reff.
+This bot automates the process of creating accounts and using referral codes for the StreamAi platform.

 ## Features